 The Department collected 146 pairs of boots, one for each law enforcement officer who died in the line of duty in 2019.
 The boots were on display at the Appleton Police Department during National Police Week-each boot with a flag showing the name of the fallen officer, along with their photo.
-It was a beautiful and somber memorial to these fallen heroes who gave the ultimate sacrifice.
+It was a beautiful and somber memorial to these fallen rial to these fallen heroes who gave the ultimate sacrifice.